pablisch/merge-repositories/README.md

-# Merge different repos that have no related history
+# Merge repositories

+This repo is simply a collection of markdown file instructions for merging repositories that I made for my own reference.
+I have made them public in case they are useful to anyone else.

-If you prefer a more narrative, less GitHub approach, there is a [blog post](https://medium.com/p/68280a7bcee5 "Blog post version of this GitHub repository... kind of") version with this repo.
+There is also a [blog post](https://medium.com/p/68280a7bcee5 "Blog post version of this GitHub repository... kind of") version of this repo which is a little more narrative and less GitHub.

+There are two main scenarios for merging repositories:

+1. Merge different repos with no related history using GitHub remotes
+2. Merge different repos with no related history using local remotes

+There is also a third instruction set for merging repos with related history which is more thorough and uses checkout to view the files before merging.

+## Merge different repos with no related history using GitHub remotes

 [merge_using_local_remotes.md](https://github.com/pablisch/merge-repositories/blob/main/merge_using_local_remotes.md) is the base instructions for merging repos but yo can also see all its content copied below, 'Merge Repos Using Local Repo Remotes'.